CodyTolene/codytolene.github.io/README.md

 ## React Development
 ...
-This section coming soon
+This section is coming soon